arup-group/osmox/docs/osmox_run.md

 Note that each facility has a unique id, a number of features (depending on the configuration) and a point geometry.
 In the case of areas or polygons, such as buildings, the point represents the centroid.

+If we had saved the oputput to GeoJSON - a plain text format - it would look like this on inspection:

 ```json
 {
     "id": "32653",